 The issue is that if you live frugally to pursue a monetary goal, your motivation will be too dependent on the money itself.
 The aspiration will not concern the actual content of your life.

-6. Your job and leisure activities don’t matter, your attitude towards them does
+6. Your job and leisure activities don’t matter, your attitude toward them does

-For thousands of years, men have had habitual activities.
-No matter the cultural background, the vast majority of people perform a certain routine for a certain benefit.
+For thousands of years, humans have had habitual activities.
+No matter the cultural background, the vast majority of people perform a routine for a benefit.

-The Alaskan Iñupiat tribesmen traditionally spent their days fishing and hunting around icy rivers in order to secure food supplies.
+The Alaskan Iñupiat tribesmen traditionally spent their days fishing and hunting around icy rivers to secure food supplies.
 They never had any concept of money or possessions.
-They had a simple job with a simple purpose.
+They had a simple job with a clear purpose.

 Would an Alaskan tribesman have questioned why he spent most of his existence hunting walrus and caribou?
 He wouldn’t.
-He knew exactly what the purpose of his job was.
-Putting food onto the table to ensure his tribe’s survival in the cold.
+He knew what the purpose of his job was.
+He needed to put food on the table to ensure his tribe’s survival in the cold.

-Knowing why we perform a certain activity is key to focusing on the task at hand.
-As a minimalist, the essential point is to recognize the meaning behind our job and leisure activities.
+Knowing why we perform a habitual activity is key to focusing on the task at hand.
+As a minimalist, the essential point is to recognize the purpose of our job and leisure activities.

 Regardless of what we do, we need the right attitude towards our daily activities.
 We need to focalize our efforts on what we are trying to accomplish.